×

 ViaHero

-Is Puerto Rico safe for travel in 2023?
-This enchanting Caribbean island is a popular destination, so we understand if you have questions.
-All in all, Puerto Rico is very safe — as long as travelers are aware of a few things.
+Is Puerto Rico safe for travel in 2024?
+This enchanting Caribbean destination is very popular, so we understand if you have questions.
+All in all, Puerto Rico is very safe, in fact, it’s one of the safest destinations in the Caribbean and safer than many regions in the US.

 Most areas of San Juan are safe